-To determine whether the downscaling method produces realistic intensities and dis-157 tributions of the precipitation, the output from the LAM was compared to observational 158 datasets.
-The observational data used in this study were raingauge data and radar data, 159 with two separate raingauge datasets being available for the July event.
-A nationwide tip-160 ping bucket raingauge dataset was available via the UK Met Office Land Surface (MIDAS) 161 dataset (UK Meteorological Office 2012).
-This provides hourly accumulations for a few 162 hundred raingauges throughout the UK from January 1915 to the present (Figure 1, right, 163 top).
-A further tipping bucket raingauge dataset was available for the July event from the 164 UK Environment Agency (EA).
-This was only available on a per region basis for a specific 165 (less than a month) time period but was at a higher spatial density than the MIDAS data 166 (Environment Agency 2011).
-As a result, the EA raingauges could only be obtained for a 167 small area (Figure 1, right, bottom).
-Both datasets, being tipping bucket data, record the 168 time at which a bucket accumulates 0.2 mm of rain; these were then converted into hourly 169 accumulations.
-For the intensities observed during these events this equates to several tips 170 an hour, representing a high temporal resolution, with a relatively small error.
-171
+To determine whether the downscaling method produces realistic intensities and distributions of the precipitation. the output from the LAM was compared to observational datasets.
+The observational data used in this study were raingauge data and radar data, with two separate raingauge datasets being available for the July event.
+A nationwide tipping bucket raingauge dataset was available via the UK Met Office Land Surface (MIDAS) dataset (UK Meteorological Office, 2012).
+This provides hourly accumulations for a few hundred raingauges throughout the UK from January 1915 to the present (Fig. 1, right, top).
+A further tipping bucket raingauge dataset was available for the July event from the UK Environment Agency (EA).
+This was only available on a per region basis for a specific (less than a month) time period but was at a higher spatial density than the MIDAS data (Environment Agency, 2011).
+As a result, the EA raingauges could only be obtained for a small area (Fig. 1, right, bottom).
+Both datasets, being tipping bucket data, record the time at which a bucket accumulates 0.2 mm of rain; these were then converted into hourly accumulations.
+For the intensities observed during these events, this equates to several tips an hour, representing a high temporal resolution, with a relatively small error.

 The quality control flags from both the EA and MIDAS datasets were used to select only those raingauges that were not flagged as suspicious.
-The number of raingauges used in this study from each dataset is discussed in the next Section.
-Neither of the raingauge datasets were available as a gridded dataset, which meant the comparison to the LAM output is made difficult.
-The option of creating a gridded dataset from either of the raingauge datasets, e.g. via Kriging, was explored however the density of the MIDAS dataset was too low to produce a resolution useful for comparison to the LAM, and only two regions could be requested from the EA, again limiting the ability of creating a gridded dataset.
-The radar data used was the Met Office NIMROD data, a network of 15 C-band rainfall radars at a 2 km spatial resolution at a 5 minute temporal resolution.
-This was only used for the July event due to it being non-operational over the area for the June event.
+The number of raingauges used in this study from each dataset is discussed in the next section.
+Neither of the raingauge datasets was available as a gridded dataset, which meant the comparison to the LAM output is made difficult.
+The option of creating a gridded dataset from either of the raingauge datasets, for example, via Kriging, was explored; however, the density of the MIDAS dataset was too low to produce a resolution useful for comparison to the LAM, and only two regions could be requested from the EA, again limiting the ability of creating a gridded dataset.
+The radar data used was the Met Office NIMROD data, a network of 15 C-band rainfall radars at a 2 km spatial resolution at a 5-minute temporal resolution.
+This was only used for the July event due to it being nonoperational over the area for the June event.